koheimiya/checkpoint/README.md

 | `clear_all_tasks`      | class    | method   | Clear the cache of the task class |

 ## TODO
+- [ ] Error message for unset requirements
+- [ ] Include path to the task file in the cache path
+- [ ] CLI interface for clearing cache
 - [ ] Queue-wise prefix allocation
+- [ ] Get current queue inside task
 - [ ] Add local executor
 - [ ] Task graph visualizer